-Big Lots partnered with ALLOY to build a corporate growth strategy that would provide a new identity, a new competitive position, and a new customer experience strategy for their store and product lines.
+Big Lots partnered with ALLOY to build a corporate growth strategy that would provide a new identity, a new competitive position, and a new customer experience strategy for their stores and product lines.
 Working closely with the executive leadership team and across every key department of Big Lots, our research, strategy, and design teams began clarifying the growth agenda.
 We first uncovered the internal key drivers of success, illuminating several underutilized strengths and core competencies that were not receiving their due credit in the market.
-In parallel, our teams set out on a nationwide customer study; its largest and most comprehensive research study in Big Lots history.
+In parallel, our teams set out on the largest and most comprehensive nationwide customer study in Big Lots history.

 The research included both a quantitative and qualitative lens.
-The qualitative research included comprehensive sales analysis, social listening, 67 qualitative in-home ethnographies, 81 shop alongs, and supplemental digital diary studies.
+The qualitative research included comprehensive sales analysis, social listening, 67 qualitative in-home ethnographies, 81 shop-alongs, and supplemental digital diary studies.
 The quantitative research included brand salience and equity surveys, comprehensive sales and basket analysis, and customer segmentation.
-From these insights a new corporate brand, customer strategy, store of the future experience, and private brand strategy would emerge.
+From these insights, a new corporate brand, customer strategy, store-of-the-future experience, and private brand strategy emerged.

 Corporate Brand: From Closeout Retailer to Community Retailer

-Identity - The investment that had been made in the culture during our time at Big Lots was unparalleled; an accolade that can only be awarded to, then, CEO David Campisi and the senior leadership teams at Big Lots.
-Building upon these investments we helped construct a new mission to “Serve everyone like family” and new vision “To be known as your second family in discount retail”.
-Bold new moves to build a more friendly, trustworthy value, and community driven identity was typified with several epic improvements: the building of a corporate headquarters, Big Lot’s values driven approach to servant leadership, and an epic philanthropic giving of $50M to pediatric mental and behavioral health, to name a few.
-This identity work became the spirit behind our strategic planning, informing a multi year approach to transitioning the company from a closeout retailer to a community retailer.
+Identity - The investment that had been made in the culture during our time at Big Lots was unparalleled; an accolade that can only be awarded to then CEO David Campisi and the senior leadership teams at Big Lots.
+Building upon these investments, ALLOY helped construct a new mission to “Serve everyone like family” and new vision “To be known as your second family in discount retail.”
+Bold new moves to build a more friendly, trustworthy value, and community-driven identity was typified with several epic improvements: the building of a corporate headquarters, Big Lot’s’ values-driven approach to servant leadership and an epic philanthropic giving of $50M to pediatric mental and behavioral health, to name a few.
+This identity work became the spirit behind our strategic planning, informing a multi-year approach to transitioning the company from a closeout retailer to a community retailer.